gorango/flowcraft/README.md

-# Workflow
+# Cascade: A Workflow Framework

-A flexible and lightweight workflow framework for Node.js and TypeScript.
-Build complex, multi-step processes with support for branching, composition, retries, and seamless asynchronous execution.
+Build complex, multi-step processes with support for branching, composition, and retries.

 ## Features